drvinceknight/unpeudemath/_drafts/on-a-paper-about-inelligence-vs-conscientiousness.md

 > "Although more extraverted students may get greater attention leading to higher performance at primary level, the reduced strength of teacher student relationships at higher levels of education appear to eliminate this effect."

-Whilst this effect no longer being present at higher levels of education is perhaps a positive I feel that it does not show a 'levelling of the playing field' but rather that the student specific education has a lesser emphasis at higher levels of education.
+Whilst this effect no longer being present at higher levels of education is perhaps a positive I feel that it does not show a 'levelling of the playing field' but rather that the student specific education has a lesser emphasis at higher levels of education (that is a beast of a long and terribly written sentence, it is late and I am too tired to fix it so instead added this parenthesis that makes it even longer; if you have read this far: I congratulate you).
 I will not dwell on this as I am not sure it is the main point of the paper nor that there is a quick solution (I teach 150+ students in my first year class...) but I thought it was interesting.

 ### Self vs non-self evaluation

 One of the important things when trying to correlate academic performance and personality is obviously getting the correct measurement for the Five Factor Model.
-An in depth overview of self versus non self evaluation is then given in the paper and Poropat describes how various studies have shown that non-self evaluation is a better predictor of academic performance than self evaluation (note that at this point no comparison is given to the general intelligence factor - that comes late).
+An in depth overview of self versus non self evaluation is then given in the paper and Poropat describes how various studies have shown that non-self evaluation is a better predictor of academic performance than self evaluation (note that at this point no comparison is given to the general intelligence factor - that comes later).
 I think this kind of points to the idea that 'teachers and peers know you better than you know yourself' (or at least in terms of the Five Factor Model).
-It is particularly relevant to the work of Poropat's paper as he then collects studies that half look at the correlation of the Five Factor Model with the academic performance: in particular only non-self evaluation studies are used.
+It is particularly relevant to the work of Poropat's paper as he then collects studies that look at the correlation of the Five Factor Model with academic performance: in particular only non-self evaluation studies are considered.

 ### Using the Five Factor Model